 • Valuetronics has just ended FY24 with another year of revenue decline, its sixth consecutive year (chart below).
 Not exactly a happy trend for its shareholders.

-• Reasons are myriad, including the loss of its electronics manufacturing services customers which shiftedout of China (where Valuetronics was concentrated) due to geopolitics and to avoid high US tariffs.
+• Reasons are myriad, including the loss of its electronics manufacturing services customers which shiftedout of China (where Valuetronics was concentrated) due to geopolitics and to avoid US tariffs.

 Valuetronics revenue 6years